 Glacier National Park Critters: Moose

 Moose are one of the most fascinating animals you might encounter in the backcountry of Glacier National Park.
 They are incredibly recognizable, but most folks don’t actually know a lot about them.
-With that in mind, we present you with …
+You might learn more about them on a guided hiking trip with us, but for now . . .

 19 Facts About Moose That You Probably Didn’t Know.